“Who am I?”

 “Look, if I was to go back to church, it would have to be based upon what I know, not what I believe.”

 “What do you mean?”

 “Well I’d want to go to a church that acknowledges the Divine Mother as well as the Father, which meets on God’s holy day, Saturday, not Sunday.
 They would call God by his name, Jehovah, and acknowledge that Jesus, or Yeshuah, looked more like me, not a white man.
-And some of the money collected every week would be shared with those members in need.”
+And instead of making everyone give 10% of what they earn – which is unscriptural – some of the money collected would be shared with those members in need.”